 Kids and Social Media: A Parent’s Guide

-The low down on teaching your kid to have a healthy relationship with social media
+Teaching your kid to have a healthy relationship with social media

 Social media is everywhere, and whether you yourself tweet, tumble or like, there’s a good chance your kid either is—or wants to.